This page provides a detailed overview of the Google Cloud NetApp Volumes storage pools feature.

 Customer-managed encryption key settings

-NetApp Volumes encrypts the data of all volumes at rest using a Google-managed key, however, you can choose to encrypt the volumes using a customer-managed encryption key (CMEK).
+NetApp Volumes encrypts the data of all volumes at rest using a Google-owned and Google-managed encryption key, however, you can choose to encrypt the volumes using a customer-managed encryption key (CMEK).
 You can attach a CMEK policy during storage pool creation; all of the volumes created in that pool use the policy.

 Capacity